fred-ai-security/ai-security-assurance-labs/README.md

 # AI Security Assurance Labs
 ### A Hands-On Framework for Model Supply-Chain Security, Static Analysis, and LLM Red Teaming

-This repository is a structured collection of AI Security Assurance modules used to perform:
+This repository contains a structured collection of AI Security Assurance modules focused on:

 - Model supply-chain verification
 - Model integrity and malware scanning